 Chestnut Hill College has adopted ten Students Learning Outcomes that we believe should be an integral part of every CHC student's education.
-The following will be emphasized in this course: Communication, Critical and Creative Inquiry, Integrative Learning, and Knowledge of Self and Others.
+The following will be emphasized in this course: Communication, Critical and Creative Inquiry and Integrative Learning.

 Methods of Evaluation